kisunji/github-webapp/README.md

 This project was created based on Shopify's Intern challenge as displayed below.
 I used Angular as my framework with GitHub API v4 (trying GraphQL for the first time).

+## Challenges

+I found that GitHub documentation for its v4 API and Apollo's documentation was fairly lacking - as someone completely new to GraphQL, it was a hard API to consume because there weren't enough examples that went beyond the basics.

+## Overall thoughts

+This was a fun exercise that had me combine bootstrap knowledge with Angular components.
+I learned a lot about GraphQL and grew more eager to try a new project building an API myself.

-The prompt below is copy-pasted from a README file that Shopify provided.
+*The prompt below is copy-pasted from a README file that Shopify provided.*

 ---